MSN Messenger: Symbian

 A client for Windows Live Messenger was developed by Microsoft for the Symbian S60 Platform commonly used on mobile phones such as Nokia smartphones and released on August 23, 2007, to selected markets.
 In May 2009, the client was made available on the Ovi Store.
-This version of Windows Live Messenger included many of the features of the Windows Live Messenger client, including grouped contacts, voice clips (max 10 seconds), image and file sending; as well as features unique to S60 such as tabbed chat windows and integration with contact list and other features of the S60 platform.
+This version of Windows Live Messenger included many of the features of the Windows Live Messenger client, including grouped contacts, voice clips (up to 10 seconds long), image and file sending; as well as features unique to S60 such as tabbed chat windows and integration with contact list and other features of the S60 platform.
 When the trial expires the cost to users of Messenger for S60 is £1.50/$2.94 for 30 calendar days of use.
-As of February 2009, Microsoft stopped charging for Windows Live Mobile and the service is now offered for free.
+As of February 2009, Microsoft stopped charging for Windows Live Mobile and the service was offered for free.